-In the meantime, we’re in serious need of cocktail therapy to sooth our nerves and prepare us for another all nighter of re-coding and html corrections on the blog.
-Since our last taping for “The Culinary Cocktail Hour” show, we haven’t shared any of the cocktail recipes yet.
+We’re in serious need of cocktail therapy to sooth our nerves and prepare us for another all nighter of re-coding and html corrections on the blog.
 It seems appropriate to write up one of the cocktails and indulge.
-So for tonight’s session of inebriation therapy, we made a couple of “Island Taxi” cocktails.
+So for tonight’s session of inebriation therapy, we made a couple of “Island Taxi” cocktails made with rum and curacao and fresh lime juice

 A single is not enough tonight…

 The “Island Taxi” cocktail is kind of a rum variation of one of our favorite cocktails, the Sidecar.
 We replaced the cognac with a light rum, swapped the triple sec to curacao to give it a beautiful color, then we played with the citrus to find a nice balance to the new alcohols.
 The result is quite refreshing.
-Both the hosts of the show, Cindy and Roxanne, loved these pretty, pretty Curacao cocktails.
-But for tonight, we might have to make a few more to soothe the pain for all the loss of blog posts.
+Tonight we might have to make a few more to soothe the pain for all the loss of blog posts.

 Island Taxi Curacao Cocktail Recipe